AFRICA

 The parties may be fined if the merger is implemented before approval is obtained.
 The amount of the fine will be fixed based on the gravity and duration of the infringement, and the fine cannot exceed 10% of the parties’ worldwide group turnover in the last financial year.

-As far as the implementation of the merger is subject to German civil law, the legal acts bringing about the implementation are invalid as long as the FCO has not approved the merger (upon the FCO's approval the legal acts bringing about the merger become valid ex-tunc).
+As far as the implementation of the merger is subject to German civil law, the legal acts bringing about the implementation are invalid as long as the FCO has not approved the merger (upon the FCO's (or ministerial) approval the legal transactions bringing about the merger become valid ex-tunc).
 The civil law consequences do not apply to the following types of transactions:

 • real estate agreements once they have become legally valid by entry into the cadastral register; and

-Furthermore, the FCO may prohibit the merger because of substantive concerns and order the parties to dissolve the merger, i.e. to split up the merged entity or take any other measures necessary to restore efficient competition.
+Furthermore, the FCO may prohibit the merger because of substantive concerns and order the parties to dissolve the merger, i.e. to unwind the merged entity or take any other measures necessary to restore efficient competition.

 The process – phases and deadlines